Introducing Optimizely Opal

 • Searching by size, color, or other attributes

-Once you begin to factor in market segment data points like demographic, geographic, and psychographic signals, you can see how complex customer profiles can become and why having a personalization engine operating underneath it all is so crucial to delivering the experiences that will make a difference.
+Once you begin to factor in market segmentation data points like demographic, geographic, and psychographic signals, you can see how complex customer profiles can become and why having a personalization engine operating underneath it all is so crucial to delivering the experiences that will make a difference.

 Delivering personalization